justworx/trim/app/cline/cline.md

-When a cix-based cline handler receives the -i flag, it will use the reversal method (util.compenc.expand) to reverse the process and send back the original object - in this case the dict {'a':"Hello, World!"}
+When a cix-based cline handler receives the -i flag, it will use the reversal method (util.compenc.expand) to reverse the process and send back the original object, in this case the dict {'a':"Hello, World!"}

 If you'd like to receive the returned data in compact format, add the -x flag to your command line.
 In cases where large amounts of data